twilio/workshop/docs/setup.rst

 	*** appcfg.py has finished with exit code 0 ***

 Once you see ``*** appcfg.py has finished with exit code 0 ***`` your
-application is ready to view.
+application is live and ready to view.
 Open a browser window and go to ``http://{your-application-name}.appspot.com`` to view your application in action.